Most homes in the Tompkins County and Ithaca areas are on septic systems rather than public sewer, so as homeowners, Read more →

 The frigid, harsh conditions of a typical Finger Lakes Winter doesn’t have to result in frozen pipes.
-The Drain Brain your septic service provider in Tompkins County, wants you to be prepared with some handy tips to help you protect your property from water damage and emergency plumbing services in Ithaca.
+The Drain Brain your septic service provider in Tompkins County, wants you to be prepared with some handy tips to septic services in Ithacahelp you protect your property from water damage and emergency plumbing services in Ithaca.

 No one wants to wake in the middle of the night to the sound of water flowing freely from a burst pipe, but if you do…call your local Ithaca plumber for immediate assistance.
 While waiting for your plumber to arrive, locate the water turn off valve to the burst/frozen pipe and shut the system down.